[ Printer Friendly Version ] [ Report Abuse ]

 I’d just have to catch her at another time.
 Like lunch!
 Lunch was a good time to talk to Leighton and apologize.
 As long as I wasn’t late for that, too.

-I watched her carefully as I saw my owl fly around her in a couple of circles, which she was custom to doing sometimes, and land in front of the blonde girl.
+I watched her carefully as I saw my owl fly around her in a couple of circles, which she was accustomed to doing sometimes, and land in front of the blonde girl.

 She looked confused as she stared at the owl, and then surprised as she removed the letter and inspected the outside of it.
 I saw her confusion increase as she flipped the envelope over and looked at the back, reading my handwriting with curiosity.
 Finally, she seemed to shrug to herself, giving up, and then crammed the letter into her bag.